There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) case presentation (Failed Component) SLO 1,2; (2) treatment planning SLO 1; and (3) clinical assessment (Failed Component) SLO 1,2.
+Indicative assessments in this unit are as follows: (1) case presentation; (2) treatment planning; (3) clinical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed Component) SLO 1,2 and clinical assessment (Failed Component) SLO 1,2 components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation, treatment planning, and clinical assessment components.

 - Unit Coordinator(s)